Should You Invest in Hyliion Holdings Corp. (HYLN) Now?

 HYLN) stock’s latest price update

-Hyliion Holdings Corp.
-(NYSE: HYLN) has seen a rise in its stock price by 0.31 in relation to its previous close of 1.61.
-However, the company has experienced a -2.71% decline in its stock price over the last five trading sessions.
+The stock of Hyliion Holdings Corp.
+(NYSE: HYLN) has decreased by -4.65 when compared to last closing price of 1.72.
+Despite this, the company has experienced a -10.38% fall in its stock price over the last five trading sessions.
+Barron’s reported on 08/25/22 that GE Is Taking a Stake in EV Business With Technology Sale to Hyliion

 HYLN’s Market Performance

-Hyliion Holdings Corp.
-(HYLN) has experienced a -2.71% fall in stock performance for the past week, with a 21.43% rise in the past month, and a -41.27% drop in the past quarter.
-The volatility ratio for the week is 8.34%, and the volatility levels for the past 30 days are at 9.60% for HYLN.
-The simple moving average for the past 20 days is -3.84% for HYLN’s stock, with a -39.74% simple moving average for the past 200 days.
+HYLN’s stock has fallen by -10.38% in the past week, with a monthly rise of 25.19% and a quarterly drop of -42.05%.
+The volatility ratio for the week is 7.33% while the volatility levels for the last 30 days are 9.17% for Hyliion Holdings Corp.
+The simple moving average for the last 20 days is -4.21% for HYLN stock, with a simple moving average of -38.15% for the last 200 days.

 Insider Trading